schmettow/New_Stats/docs/Getting_started_with_R.md

 1. Use markdown right away, covering all steps of your data analysis, i.e. a scrutable report.
 You may even start writing when only one part of your data gathering is completed, because due to the dynamic chunks, updating the report when new data arrives is just a button click away.
 1. When the data analysis is complete, compile the scrutable report to Word format
 1. Extract the passages, figures and tables for a minimal statistical report.
 This is your results section.
-1. Provide the scrutable report as appendix or supplementary material
+1. provide the scrutable report as appendix or supplementary material

 In the notion of this chapter, this is just to get you started and knitr is so tightly integrated with the Rstudio environment that I don't even bother to explain the commands for knitting a document.
 Once acquainted with the basics, markdown provides a few additional markup tokens, like footnotes, hyperlinks or including images.
 The customization options and addons for knitr are almost endless and various interesting addons are available, just to mention two: